 So you’ve got a business.
 You’ve got products or services that you’re passionate about, a great customer service presence, and a dynamic website, everything you could want.
 But there’s a problem; you just don't have time to manage your social media.

-In today’s marketing, it hurts a business not to be present where there target market hangs out.
+In today's marketing, it hurts a business not to be present where their target market hangs out.
 If your customers are on Instagram all day, you need to be right there with them.
 If your ideal client spends her free time on Pinterest, you need to be pinning along with her.
 And if your main man chills on Twitter during his lunch break, chill with him!

 Paid social media management is a savvy step for the business person who cares about online presence but doesn’t have the time or expertise to manage the nuances of more than one online account.

 But which route should you take?
 You can hire a full or part-time in-office individual, go through an agency, or you can hire a freelancer to manage your accounts — and the choice between the three can seem daunting.